 Washington College (Lexington, Va.)

-Scope and Contents This collection consists of Whitten's school papers from his time as a student at Washington College.
+This collection consists of 8 pages from Neblett's account book where he recorded his expenses while a student at Washington College.

 This letter was written by P. T. Moore from Richmond, Virginia to Robert E. Lee.
 Moore explains that his friend from the British Parliament has requested an autographed photograph and he inquires about a potential faculty position in Agriculture or Geology at Washington College for Dr. Thomas Antisell.